Where can I buy Charter firearms?

 Can Charter Arms repair my old Charter firearm?

 Yes.
-There is a $49.95 charge that covers all shipping, handling, and labor.
-There is also a charge for any additional parts.
+There is a $69.95 charge that covers all shipping, handling, and labor.
+There is also a charge for any additional parts and rounds fired during testing.

 Can Charter Arms polish and re-finish my Charter firearm?